bitblueprint/ical2redmine/README.md

  3. icalendar python module (running ```sudo easy_install icalendar``` after ```sudo apt-get install python-setuptools``` - if the easy_install tool is not installed)
  4. requests python module (running ...)

+Limitations:
+ * At the moment the tool doesn't support recurring events - I have plans to fix this.

 How to install:
  1. Clone the Github repo onto your local machine or server, running ```git clone https://github.com/bitblueprint/ical2redmine.git``` on a unix/linux machine.
  2. Fetch the pyactiveresource dependency submodule by navigating into your newly cloned ical2redmine directory and run ```git submodule update --init```